This is part 2 of a rebuild and refurbishment of a 1950 Willys Jeep C3A body tub. Scoll down for latest updates.

 This batch of parts includes the gas tank filler neck opening, PTO lever cover, footman loops, and windshield latches among other things.

 The tub needs to be taken off the frame in order to complete all the welding, but it's basically complete at this point.
-Work continues with the front fenders, hood and windshield so come back soon for Part 3 of the CJ3A bodywork.
+Work continues with the front fenders, hood and windshield in Part 3 of the CJ3A bodywork.

 If you have ANY comments or questions, please drop me an email.